-To schedule an gastroenterology and liver disease virtual care visit or to talk about your care, call 1-425-339-5421.
+To schedule a gastroenterology and liver disease video visit or to talk about your care, log in to MyChart.

-We can help you with many types of problems:
+We can help you with many types of problems, such as:

 - Small bowel problems

 - Functional gastrointestinal problems, such as IBS (irritable bowel syndrome)

 - Liver disease (hepatitis, cirrhosis and fatty liver, among others)